 The shares of the Calgary-based railroad surged 18 percent from June 28, the day before Harrison’s hiring, to C$87 on Oct.
 12. Canadian National rose 1 percent in that period.
 Canadian Pacific rose 1 percent to C$87.89 in Toronto, the second session in a row that the stock reached a five-year high.

 Harrison’s challenge will be sustaining the recent gains with higher profits.
 Canadian Pacific’s operating ratio, a gauge of expenses against revenue, was last in North America at 82.5 in the second quarter.
 That lagged behind the 69.1 average of eight large railroads, based on data compiled by Bloomberg.

 The carrier also trailed most North American peers for average train velocity, the data show.
 On dwell time, the number of hours cars sit in rail yards, Canadian Pacific was ahead of Union Pacific Corp.
-(UNP), the biggest U.S. railroad, while still short of Canadian National.
+(UNP:US), the biggest U.S. railroad, while still short of Canadian National.

 Harrison helped drive the “premium” long-distance service announced Sept.
 17 to speed container shipments on Vancouver- Toronto and Vancouver-Chicago lines, Chief Marketing Officer Jane O’Hagan said in a telephone interview.